| Contents

 you will find all sorts of interesting information about the mandala,

-complete with diagrams, pictures, detailed descriptions, etc.
+complete with diagrams, pictures, detailed descriptions, etc. I

 personally was first exposed to mandalas and their power to manifest